 About Lokrum Monastery

-Just a ten minute boat ride from Dubrovnik in Croatia is the beautiful Lokrum Island, home to stunning wildlife – its main inhabitants are peacocks and rabbits – a French fort and a Benedictine Monastery and Abbey.
+Just a ten minute boat ride from Dubrovnik in Croatia is the beautiful Lokrum Island, home to stunning wildlife: its main inhabitants are peacocks and rabbits.
+A French fort and a Benedictine Monastery and Abbey make for both a historic and scenic visit.

-Lokrum Island has a rich history and is believed to have been inhabited since prehistoric times.
+Lokrum Island is believed to have been inhabited since prehistoric times.
 Legend has it that Richard the Lionheart was shipwrecked here in 1192 while returning from the Crusades and vowed to build a church there in the event that he was saved.
-In the end the church was built in Dubrovnik.
+In the end, the church was built in Dubrovnik.

 The first mention of Lokrum’s monastery is in 1023, although some records place the monks there from as early as 915AD.
 The Lokrum Monastery owned the entire island at one point, while its abbey served as a hospital and almshouse up until the mid-15th century.